NorthcoteHS/10DWEB/2_webDesign/modules/cheque/README.md

     - left, top, width, and height for each text
     - some text may need borders or underlining

-5. Use the `positionAbsolute.html` example for help with using `position: absolute;` and related styles.
+5. Use the [positionAbsolute.html](./positionAbsolute.html) example (in this folder) for help with using `position: absolute;` and related styles.

+6. You may use [chequeBackground.jpg](./chequeBackground.jpg) as a background image if you like.

-6. Try to get your cheque to look as close as possible to the original!
+7. Try to get your cheque to look as close as possible to the original!
 Here's an example (created in HTML/CSS):

 ![Example](./example.jpg "Example")

 [//]: # (Background source: https://www.chequeprint.ca/wp-content/uploads/2015/03/Premium_BLANK_Green_Stock_Cheque_Print-600x246.jpg)

+## Assessment

+- **Note:** all code should be commented and you should have no redundant code.

+Remember to commit each time you've made a major change to your code, and to push to GitHub frequently.